 Coverage and Data Speeds

-With MTN, I had full coverage in Kigali and Gisenyi, but outside of the major cities, my 3G connection would drop down to an EDGE connection.
+With MTN, I had full coverage in Kigali and Gisenyi.
+Outside of the major cities, my connection would drop down to EDGE speeds.
 It was, however, rare for me to be without service anywhere in the country.

 During my trip in Virunga National Park in the Democratic Republic of the Congo, I was happy to discover I had data service from a Rwandan MTN cell tower for my climb up and down Mount Nyiragongo beside the border.